Haricharan0311/Hepatoma-Staging-Project/README.md

 # Advancing HCC Prognosis: A Comprehensive Framework for Improved Patient Outcomes

-This repository contains a multi-stage pipeline for the analysis of Hematoxylin and eosin stained (H&E) histopathological images of hepatoma.
+This repository contains a multi-stage pipeline for the analysis of Hematoxylin and eosin stained (H&E) histopathological images of hepatocellular carcinoma.
 The pipeline includes stain color normalization, nuclei mask segmentation, feature extraction, and prognosis prediction.

 # Hepatoma Analysis Pipeline